Top Hair Loss Treatment & Hair Restoration Services in NJ

 How PRP Works

 Platelets contain growth factors which promote healing and reduce recovery time.
 They are utilized in diverse fields of medicine to regenerate tissue.
 For instance, in orthopedics, PRP is used to accelerate the healing of musculoskeletal injuries.
-In dermatology, PRP has been found to increase hair density and hair thickness by using the body’s natural growth to boost underactive hair follicles.
+In dermatology, PRP has been found to increase hair density and hair thickness by using the body’s natural growth factors to boost underactive hair follicles.

 First, blood is drawn and collected into a special platelet separating the tube in a centrifuge.
 After the separation is complete, the platelets are collected and injected into the treatment area.